Download and print as a PDF (184kB pdf)

 - If you are having an operation or an invasive procedure such as an endoscopy, you should alert the doctors looking after you to the fact that you take hydrocortisone replacement therapy.
 There are online guidelines at www.addisonsdisease.org.uk

-- Wear a silicone band or other Medical ID bracelet or necklace, which states ‘Adrenal Insufficiency (steroid dependent)’ and carry a steroid card (pharmacists can supply steroid cards)
+- Wear a silicone band or other Medical ID bracelet or necklace, which states ‘Adrenal Insufficiency (steroid dependent)’ and carry an NHS steroid emergency card (pharmacists can supply these cards)

 - If you are prescribed hydrocortisone for injection, keep an eye on the expiry date and renew it in good time.
 There is a video about how to give an emergency injection online